webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 ```

-And now let's setup buffers with a bunch of colors and offsets
+And now, let's set up buffers with a bunch of colors and offsets
 we can draw a bunch of individual things.

 ```js